The future promises to call many traditional ways of thinking into question

 - Engagement in remote instruction is still one of the biggest concerns for leadership

-Based on these figures and large-scale changes, these are eight of our predictions for eLearning trends in 2021.
+Based on these figures and large-scale changes, these are eight of our predictions for eLearning trends in the future.

 1. Continuing monumental adoption of virtual training

 No real surprise here, but the numbers are still shocking.
 In 2017, 77% of companies incorporated some form of virtual training.
 By 2020, that number jumped to 98%.

 This jump was made out of necessity in 2020’s shift to a larger remote workforce, but has other side benefits.
 Those companies with comprehensive training programs (read: well-developed and expertly rolled out) had 218% higher revenues per employee.
 They also experienced 24% higher profit margins.